OGNA Membership Meeting Notes

 Annual Board Elections

 President Fass explained the open positions in this year’s elections – Vice President, Secretary, Treasurer and 2 At Large positions.
 The following persons applied by the Sept 27 deadline for these open positions: Lorraine Kubik for Treasurer; Janie McGuigan for Secretary and Karen Rivard for At Large member.
 The OGNA Bylaws do not provide for nominations from the floor.
 Since there were no opposing candidates for the 3 offices, Fass called for a voice vote and asked for a motion to accept the nominees by unanimous consent or acclamation.
 Mari Lyford made the motion and Linda Fass seconded the motion.
 The three Board applicants were approved.
+Fass also stated the need for additional/more folks to consider involvement and Board membership in the future.

 Report from State Representative District 27